Photo of Hilary Onyiuke, MD, FRCSC, FACS, FAANS

 Learn more >

-Dr. Hilary C. Onyiuke is a professor of surgery and orthopedic surgery and co-director of the Comprehensive Spine Center.
-He previously served as chief of the Division of Neurosurgery at UConn Health and director of the Head Injury Program at Hartford Hospital.
-He has a special interest in complex surgery of the cervical and lumbar spine and skull based surgery.
+Dr. Hilary C. Onyiuke is Professor of Neurosurgery and Orthopedic Surgery, Vice Chair, Department of Neurosurgery, and Co-Director of the Comprehensive Spine Center.
+He previously served as Chief of the Division of Neurosurgery at UConn Health and Director of the Head Injury Program at Hartford Hospital.
+He has a special interest in complex surgery of the cervical and lumbar spine and skull-based surgery.

 Education